PrinceSumberia/assets-management/README.md

 - Build Apk by navigating to Build >> Build Bundle(s) / Apk(s) >> Build APK(s) or
 - Install apk via USB cable by clicking on Run button >> selecting a target device

+### Optional
+- Currently we are using pre-trained model for object detection which is being downloaded automatically using download-models.gradle file but if you want to use your own model or any custom model.
+Then you need to put your protbuf (.pb) file and labels file in assets folder.